biadelmiro/UDACITY_intro_to_javascript_course/README.md

 - Ctrl + Shift + i (Windows/Linux).

 #### Internet Explorer
 If you use Internet Explorer, then you can access F12 developer tools by simply pressing F12.
 The features vary between versions, but starting at Internet Explorer 8 remain pretty consistent.
+Below, we've linked to documentation for each version, but if you've upgraded to Microsoft Edge, then check the next section.
 ### Console

 ### JavaScript Demo